Mikaeylaaa/portfolio-frontend/online-auction-system/README.md

 ESLint IDE plugins and extensions are available for most IDEs, such as the [ESLint plugin for VSCode](https://github.com/Microsoft/vscode-eslint), and it is recommended to install and utilize these plugins.

+## Back-end Tech stack used:

+To integrate this project with back-end framework, it is built with the following:

+- **Express.js with TypeScript**: Express.js is a popular Node.js web application framework, and in this project, it is used with TypeScript to provide a type-safe and structured approach to server-side development.

+- **MySQL Database**: MySQL is used as the relational database management system (RDBMS) to store and manage application data.

+- **mysql2**: `mysql2` is a Node.js driver for MySQL that provides fast and efficient access to the MySQL database server.
 ```